 13. Federal style office

-A Federal style office can be integrated into your living room by selecting a high-quality secretary desk that doubles as a beautiful piece of for a desk with a drop-front and multiple small drawers for organization, ideally featuring delicate wood inlays or a decorative this desk near a window to take advantage of natural light, and pair it with a comfortable but elegant armchair upholstered in a neutral addition of a brass desk lamp and a small globe will complete the look, creating a workspace that is both productive and perfectly aligned with the rest of your Federal-themed living room.
+A Federal style office can be integrated into your living room by selecting a high-quality secretary desk that doubles as a beautiful piece of furniture.
+Look for a desk with a drop-front and multiple small drawers for organization, ideally featuring delicate wood inlays or a decorative pediment.
+Place this desk near a window to take advantage of natural light, and pair it with a comfortable but elegant armchair upholstered in a neutral linen.
+The addition of a brass desk lamp and a small globe will complete the look, creating a workspace that is both productive and perfectly aligned with the rest of your Federal-themed living room.

 14. Classic Federal lounge